-Rice fritters alla Pavese are a delicious and crispy appetizer, perfect to serve during an aperitif or as a light dish.
-Their origin dates back to the culinary tradition of Pavia, a city in northern Italy.
-These fritters are made with rice, milk, eggs, and a selection of spices like cinnamon and nutmeg.
+Rice fritters alla Pavese are a delicious, crispy appetizer, perfect to serve during an aperitivo or as a light dish.
+Their origin goes back to the culinary tradition of Pavia, a city in northern Italy.
+These fritters are made with rice, milk, eggs and a selection of spices such as cinnamon and nutmeg.
 They are then fried until they reach an irresistible crispiness.
-Enjoy them while still hot, dusted with powdered sugar and accompanied by fresh strawberries.
+Enjoy them while still warm, dusted with powdered sugar and accompanied by fresh strawberries.

 Bring to a boil and cook over low heat until the rice has absorbed the liquid

-Dissolve the yeast in a little warm water, mix it with the rice, cover, and let rest for 2 hours
+Dissolve the yeast in a little lukewarm water, mix it into the rice, cover and let rest for 2 hours

 Peel and chop the pistachios

-Beat the eggs and mix them with the rice, pistachios, sweetener, flour, a teaspoon of cinnamon, and two pinches of nutmeg
+Beat the eggs and mix them into the rice with the pistachios, the sweetener, the flour, one teaspoon of cinnamon and two pinches of nutmeg

 Cover and let rise for 30 minutes